* UPDATE: For more tips, also see our four-part series on preparing your chickens and chicken coop for the winter.

 - You’ll see in the pictures below that my plastic sheet was wide enough to simply fold in half and still cover the height I needed, so instead of rolling at the edge, I just tucked the one-by-two into the fold to mount it at the upper end.

 That’s it!
-For more tips, see our four-part series on preparing your chickens and chicken coop for the winter.
-And feel free to add any tips or questions in the comments below.
+Feel free to add any tips or questions in the comments below.